-Risk type Risk title Risk description Financial impact Time horizon Market Rising input prices leading to increased production and operating costs Risk of increasing volatility in input prices (such as raw materials and energy) leading to fluctuating production and operational costs.
-For example, timing of energy policy changes and availability and demand for different raw materials as a result of market shifts may lead to higher energy prices and the risk of rising third-party costs associated with the manufacturing of handsets and wearables. erials and energy) leading to fluctuating production operational costs.
-For example, timing of energy cy changes and availability and demand for different materials as a result of market shifts may lead to er energy prices and the risk of rising third-party is associated with the manufacturing of handsets and operating costs e.g. energy/electricity prices b.
-Reduction in profit margins Technology Increased costs from the transition to lower emissions technology Risk of increased research and development ( R&amp;D ) costs, associated with investment in new and alternative technologies to enable more efficient services and production processes, necessary to meet emissions reductions targets. a.
+Risk type Risk title Risk description Financial impact Time horizon Long term Market Rising input prices leading to increased production and operating costs Risk of increasing volatility in input prices (such as raw materials and energy) leading to fluctuating production and operational costs.
+For example, timing of energy policy changes and availability and demand for different raw materials as a result of market shifts may lead to higher energy prices and the risk of rising third-party costs associated with the manufacturing of handsets and wearables. a.
+Increase in production and operating costs e.g. energy/electricity prices b.
+Reduction in profit margins Technology Increased costs from the transition to lower emissions technology Risk of increased research and development (R&D) costs, associated with investment in new and alternative technologies to enable more efficient services and production processes, necessary to meet emissions reductions targets. a.
 Increase in capital investments required for technology development b.
 Reduction in profit margins Short to medium term